franko/gsl-shell/doc/user-manual/examples.rst

 So here the code for the radial part::

-  import 'math'
+  use 'math'

-  fact = gsl.fact
+  fact = sf.fact

   -- inverse factorial function definition invf = |n| n >= 0 and 1/fact(n) or 0